maximzaika/amazing-grazing2/readme.md

 		  2. This click triggers javascript function `yearSelection` in *js/amazing-grazing/livestock-prediction.js* file.
 		  3. This function calls function `.ajax()` to access the *../php/prediction_POST.php* file to receive cards content from MySQL database, updates the data base on the year & filters selected, calculates facts using fomulas, decides what cards to show.
 		      - *../php/prediction_POST.php* accesses the following tables in MySQL database: *livestock_prediction_dataset* and *livestock_cards*
 		- Click on year selection:
 		  1. Year selection triggers javascript function `yearSelection` in *js/amazing-grazing/livestock-prediction.js* file.
-		  2. Same as number 3 above
+		  2. Same as point (c or 3) above
 		- Click on filter selection:
 		  1. Filter selection options trigger javascript function `selectLivestock` in *js/amazing-grazing/livestock-picker.js* file.
-		  2. This function identifies active/inactive buttons, unchecks all other buttons if TOTAL button is clicked, sends error if all buttons are inactive, and simulates click on the year (Refer to above section On page load #2-3).
+		  2. This function identifies active/inactive buttons, unchecks all other buttons if TOTAL button is clicked, sends error if all buttons are inactive, and simulates click on the year (Refer to above section On page load b-c (or 2-3)).
 		- Click on display graph:
 		  1. Triggers function at the bottom of the webpage related to the "display graph" id `hide-graph`.
 		  2. This function clears the place where graph is supposed to go,  identifies filter parameters and year, calls function `.ajax()` to access *../php/livestock-graph.php* file to receive various urls, ids, etc. related to tableau, then uses this data to create a graph.
 	          -  *../php/livestock-graph.php* accesses the *livestock_graph* table in MySQL database
+	  - Modify the HEADER and SUBHEADER: 1) directly access *livestock-statistics.php* file in notepad, 2) scroll down to "CONSEQUENCES OF LIVESTOCK..." section, and 3) modify directly
+	  - Modify SORT options: 1) directly access *livestock-statistics.php* file in notepad, 2) scroll down to "Sorting" section, and 3) modify directly
+	  - Add/modify/remove tableau graphs:
+	    - Option 1: directly modify *livestock_graph* table in MySQL
+		- Option 2: open *../db_backup/livestock_graph.sql* in notepad, modify the content, and import it to MySQL
+	  - Add/modify/remove card content:
+	    - Option 1: directly modify *livestock_cards* table in MySQL
+		- Option 2: open *../db_backup/livestock_cards.sql* in notepad, modify the content, and import it to MySQL
+	  - Livestock tableau graphs and datasets:
+	    - Livestock datasets can be accessed by going to *../dataset_and_tablleau/datasets-livestock-statistics/*:
+		  - File 1: *livestock_year_1973_2016.xlsx* is the original datasets.
+It is not in database and not used.
+		  - File 2: *livestock_year_2017_2060.xlsx* is the predicted dataset based on the previous dataset.
+It is stored in *livestock_prediction_dataset* database table.
-	  -
+		- Livestock tableau graphs:
+		  - Website has many graphs related to various filters for years.
+Tableau is used to generated these line graphs.
+		  - Tableau server is required to be installed on your local machine to modify the tableau files.
+		  - Go to *../dataset_and_tableau/tableau-livestock-statistics/* folder, and select the graph needed for modifications.
+		  - Perform modifications to the graphs referring to [Tableau Documentation](https://www.tableau.com/), then publish this graph publickly, and retrieve required content.
+Refer to **"How to post graphs?"** of this section to learn more.

 ## Licence / Copyright

 - HTML5/Bootstrap 4 template is provided by [Colorlib](https://colorlib.com/wp/templates/)